-Today, macarons are still very much in vogue and are available in a wide variety of flavors, with regional versions to be found in the US, Switzerland and even Korea.
+Today, macarons are still very much in vogue and are available in various flavors, with regional versions found in the US, Switzerland, and even Korea.

 We have listed our favorites below:

-21, Rue Bonaparte, Paris
+address: 21, Rue Bonaparte, Paris

-Master craftsman Pierre Herme is something of a legend in the world of patisserie.
+Mastercraftsman Pierre Herme is something of a legend in the world of patisserie.
 After honing his craft at rival houses Laduree and Fauchon, Herme opened his own business to great consumer and critical acclaim – Vogue called him the “Picasso of Patisserie.”
 The selection of macarons and other treats is superb, as is the service from his team of friendly, multi-lingual staff.
 Expensive, but so worth it!

-72 Rue Bonaparte, Paris
+address: 72 Rue Bonaparte, Paris

-Founded at the end of the 19th century, Fauchon has remained an iconic landmark of luxury French gastronomy through the ages, like everything else on offer, its macarons are to die for and are the stuff of legend for visiting tourists.
+Founded at the end of the 19th century, Fauchon has remained an iconic landmark of luxury French gastronomy through the ages; like everything else on offer, its macarons are to die for and are the stuff of legend for visiting tourists.
 Try the chocolate pistachio.

-30 Place de la Madeleine, Paris
+address: 30 Place de la Madeleine, Paris

-25 Rue de Levis, Paris
+address: 25 Rue de Levis, Paris

-Rue Saint Honore, Paris
+address: Rue Saint Honore, Paris

 - 10 Best Restaurants in Paris for Wine lovers